vlHan/cligh/README.md

 Check the [CONTRIBUTING.md](CONTRIBUTING.md)

 ## License
-This project is under license.
+This project is under MIT license.
 See the [LICENSE](LICENSE) file for more details.

 [⬆ Voltar ao topo](#cligh)<br>